bmeyer99/cc_preflight_check/README.md

     * **ContextEntries:** Currently includes `sts:ExternalId`.
 If your IAM policies or Service Control Policies (SCPs) rely heavily on other IAM condition context keys (e.g., `aws:RequestTag/*`, `aws:SourceIp`, `ec2:ResourceTag/...`, specific service condition keys), add them to the `context_entries` list for more accurate simulation.
 The values for these context keys might need to be passed as additional command-line parameters to the script or intelligently derived.
     * **API Limits & Batching:** The `simulate_principal_policy` API has limits on the number of actions, resource ARNs, and context entries per call.
 For extremely large CloudFormation templates generating many actions/resources, the script might need to be enhanced to batch these simulation calls.

-## 8. Information from the Cortex XDR Cfn Template (`connectors_aws_cf-...yml`) Relevant to This Script
+## 8. Information from the Cortex XDR CFT (`connectors_aws_cf-...yml`) relevant to this script:

-Understanding key aspects of the target CloudFormation template helps in interpreting the script's behavior and potential areas for refinement:
+Understanding key aspects of the target CFT helps in interpreting the script's behavior and potential areas for refinement:

 * **Key Parameters Influencing Checks:**
     * `OrganizationalUnitId`: Primarily for `AWS::CloudFormation::StackSet`'s `DeploymentTargets`.
 Less directly related to the deploying principal's IAM permissions in the *management account* for basic resource creation, but vital for StackSet operation.